What Are Recourse Loans and Non-Recourse Loans?

 Recourse loans are the more traditional option, and it is likely that they will always be more prevalent.
 They certainly aren’t going anywhere anytime soon.

 However, commercial real estate owners are becoming aware that they can reap the benefits of non-recourse loans.
-Since non-recourse loans are less risky for borrowers, they are in high demand among those who know about them.
+Since these loan types are less risky for borrowers, they are in high demand among those who know about them.
 And, lenders are sometimes willing to extend non-recourse because it gets them a higher yield on their money.

 Lately, these loans have been popular with fix-and-flip real estate investors.
 Recent high-profile non-recourse loans include these $100 million loans by Ready Capital and this $75 million non-recourse loan on a Texas retail property.